gouz/masis/README.md

 masis
 =====

-Masis is a tiny toolbox in JS
+Masis is a tiny toolbox in JS, no depencies

 Use
 ---